danielireson/megabus-scraper-nodejs/README.md

 ## Setup
 ### Environment variables
 Authentication and CORS control is provided through environment variables.
 These can be set via the OS or through a *env* file at the the root of your project.
 Clients making requests to the API have to pass a valid API key as an *X-Authorization* HTTP header, otherwise a 401 HTTP status code will be returned.
-If *API_KEY* is not set the key will default to accepting *megabus-scraper-nodejs* as the *X-Authorization* value.
+If *API_KEY* is not set then it will default to accepting *megabus-scraper-nodejs* as the *X-Authorization* value.
 You can change the allowed CORS origin domains by setting a *CORS_ORIGIN* key.
 For more information on CORS see [MDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS).
 This defaults to accepting all domain requests.
 ``` text
 API_KEY=
 CORS_ORIGIN=